ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 | verify-recover   | CKA_VERIFY_RECOVER | id-evidence-key-capability-verify-recover |
 | derive           | CKA_DERIVE         | id-evidence-key-capability-derive         |

-The use of an object identifier to report a capability allows third parties to extend this list to support implementations that have other key capabilities.
+The use of an object identifier to report a purpose allows third parties to extend this list to support implementations that have other key purposes.

 ## Transaction Entity